The case for local production

-In The Transition Handbook the author Rob Hopkins talks about ‘the cake analogy’.
+In The Transition Handbook the author Rob Hopkins talks about ‘the cake analogy’ which explains the case for local production.
 In his analogy the cake is the fundamental goods that all people need for a life of well-being namely food, shelter, clothes and energy.
 In the past these were all sourced locally.
 The icing on the cake was the extra things that couldn’t be sourced locally which might be things like spices, certain fabrics and metals for tools and construction and, in modern times, high-tech products.

-In many economies the cake is now imported from places where it can be found cheaper.
+In many places the opposite is now the case.
+The cake is now imported from places where it can be found cheaper.
 Local sources then provide the icing and cherries on the top.

-What this means is that resilient local economies don’t exist any more.
+What this means is that resilient local economies are largely disappearing.
 We have outsourced the provision of our fundamental needs which puts us in a precarious position, dependant on trading ‘partners’ who may end up being less than reliable.
 Crucially, as the price of energy increases the cost of all goods will increase and the cost of importing goods will increase the most.